← All posts

 MOD is genuinely one of the better fast-casual options for protein if you build deliberately.
 Grilled chicken adds 12g of protein at just 70 calories per quarter cup.
 Seasoned beef adds 18g at 210 calories — the highest protein of any topping.
 Parmesan adds 10g per quarter cup, more than most meat options and at only 130 calories.
 Canadian bacon is the efficiency standout: 9g of protein at 50 calories for 5 slices.

 The meat to watch: mild Italian sausage is 240 calories and 20g of fat per quarter cup for only 13g of protein.
-It's the highest-calorie topping on the menu by a significant margin — not worth it on a calorie-conscious build.
+It's the highest-calorie topping on the menu by a wide margin — not worth it on a calorie-conscious build.

 A MOD thin crust pizza with grilled chicken, parmesan, and a second cheese can hit 38–45g of total protein.
 A Mega version of the same build can reach 55–65g.
 For a pizza, those are strong numbers.